SoorajThanikkal/virtual_ornaments_try_on/readme.md

 ---

 ## 🎖️ Acknowledgements

 - 👏 **Contributors** – Thanks to everyone who has helped improve this project!
-- 🌎 **Resources** – Inspired by AR jewelry try-on applications and built with open-source technologies.
+- 🌎 **Resources** – Inspired by virtual try-on applications and built with open-source technologies.

 💙 *Happy coding and enjoy trying on virtual jewelry!* 🎭💍✨